anibue/vit-pytorch/README.md

 ## Masked Patch Prediction

-Thanks to <a href="https://github.com/zankner">Zach</a>, you can train using the original masked patch prediction task presented in the paper, with the following code.
+Thanks to `<a href="https://github.com/zankner">`Zach `</a>`, you can train using the original masked patch prediction task presented in the paper, with the following code.

 ```python
 import torch